Search and Comment on Planning Applications

 What cannot be considered?

-You cannot bring matters that are not material to the application as these are outside the boundaries of the planning process and are more civil matters between parties.
+We cannot consider matters that are not material to the application as these are outside the boundaries of the planning process and are likely to be civil matters between parties.
 These include;

 - Loss of value